Aiven-Open/karapace/README.rst

 Backing up your Karapace
 ========================

+⚠️ The Karapace backup tool is deprecated and will be removed in Karapace 4.0.

 Karapace natively stores its data in a Kafka topic the name of which you can configure freely but which by default is called _schemas.